opendistro-for-elasticsearch/sql/docs/developing.rst

     * permissions and limitations under the License.
     */

-For example, here is the instructions for Intellij IDEA https://www.jetbrains.com/help/idea/copyright.html to add a Template and Scope profile using the template.
+For example, `here are the instructions for adding copyright profiles in IntelliJ IDEA <https://www.jetbrains.com/help/idea/copyright.html>`__.

 Note that missing license header will be detected by Gradle license plugin and fails the build.